nadiamariduena/python-intro-2024-privat/README.md

 ## PYTHON

-#### After 5 years of frontend i decided it was time to learn something new.

-> in this repository you will find all my notes (tutorials, exercises, books, etc...)
+### in this repository you will find all my notes (tutorials, exercises, books, etc...)

 <br>
 <br>